All you need to know about HR Policy: Definition and challenges

 • Why is an HR policy important?

-– Company organization ;
+– Company organization;

-– Employee fulfillment;
+– Employee development;

 • Is it possible to improve an existing HR policy?